Ready at Dawn: History

-In October 2009, Ready at Dawn began working on a new game engine.
-The Ready at Dawn Engine is said to be a wholly console-centric platform, integrated with a suite of third-party tools that require no additional license.
+In October 2009, Ready At Dawn began working on a new game engine.
+The Ready At Dawn Engine is said to be a wholly console-centric platform, integrated with a suite of third-party tools that require no additional license.
 These tools include 3D content editing, audio, user interface, and asset management systems.
-In July 2010, it was announced that Ready at Dawn had made thirteen employees redundant, citing difficulties in finding funding between projects behind the redundancies.
+In July 2010, it was announced that Ready At Dawn had made thirteen employees redundant, citing difficulties in finding funding between projects behind the redundancies.
 In early 2012, the company began hiring for the development of a third-person action-adventure game for a "next generation home console game system."
-Ready at Dawn and Sony later revealed the game at E3 2013 as The Order: 1886.
+Ready At Dawn and Sony later revealed the game at E3 2013 as The Order: 1886.

 In June 2015, Ru Weerasuriya, the founder of the company, announced that his position as CEO will be replaced by Paul Sams and will step down to become the company's president and chief creative officer.

-Ready at Dawn was in attendance at the large Chinese game publisher, Tencent’s UP Conference in April 2017, this was to announce a partnership to bring Ready at Dawn games into China.
-This partnership was headlined by bringing the game Deformers to China, although it was short lived due to the Deformers servers being shut down August 2018.
+In April 2017, Ready At Dawn was in attendance at the large Chinese game publisher, Tencent’s UP Conference, this was to announce a partnership to bring Ready At Dawn games into China.
+This partnership was headlined by bringing the game Deformers to China, although it was short lived due to the Deformers servers being shut down in August 2018.

-In July 2017, Ready at Dawn released Lone Echo and Echo Arena exclusively for the Oculus Rift.
+In July 2017, Ready At Dawn released Lone Echo and Echo Arena exclusively for the Oculus Rift.
 Echo Arena has since been included in the VR League, a VR esports segment of ESL, since Season 1.
-In November 2018, Ready at Dawn released Echo Combat, a first-person shooter DLC using the same zero-g movement found in Echo Arena, and announced that the company had opened a satellite studio in Portland, Oregon.
-It is to be believed that this new satellite studio is a part of the development of Ready at Dawn’s new project that was teased back in February 2018.
+In November 2018, Ready At Dawn released Echo Combat, a first-person shooter DLC using the same zero-g movement found in Echo Arena, and announced that the company had opened a satellite studio in Portland, Oregon.
+It is to be believed that this new satellite studio is a part of the development of Ready At Dawn’s new project that was teased back in February 2018.

-In July 2018, it was announced by CTO Andrea Pessino that all future development at the company would be done using the Rust programming language.
-This made Ready at Dawn one of the first game studios to adopt the language, as game development is primarily done using C or C++.

-Oculus Studios, under Meta Platforms, acquired Ready at Dawn in June 2020 to develop VR titles for the platform.
+In June 2020, Oculus Studios, under Meta Platforms, acquired Ready At Dawn to develop VR titles for the platform.

-On January 31, 2023, Ready at Dawn announced they would be shutting down Echo Arena on August 1, 2023, to focus on future projects.
+In January 2023, Ready At Dawn announced they would be shutting down Echo VR (Echo Arena & Echo Combat) on August 1, 2023, to focus on future projects.

+In April 2023, the studio was hit by layoffs, which resulted in roughly a third of the employees being laid off.

+In August 2024, the studio was closed.